 As more and more mobile phone manufacturers incorporate biometric technology into their products, it not only will make it easier for the banking industry to expand the capabilities of voice commands, but will also give customers more peace of mind when it comes to utilizing such services.

-from biometric security company HYPR, there are already more than 2B mobile phones around the world capable of various biometric verifications.
+According to data from biometric security company HYPR, there are already more than 2B mobile phones around the world capable of various biometric verifications.
 Since the banking industry's biggest players are well aware of the rapid adoption of such capabilities, community bankers should be too.
 Wells Fargo for instance, has been actively testing mobile voice command banking with a group of its employees, with plans to introduce it soon; Citigroup is already utilizing fingerprint, face and voice recognition within its apps; and US Bank has been testing voice commands for its Visa mobile app.

 US banks are not just limiting the things customers can do with mobile voice commands to making payments or checking their balances, but are also trying to determine what other services customers would likely embrace.
 In the case of Wells Fargo, it is incorporating sophisticated search functions within its voice recognition technology that would allow customers to ask its app how much it spent on particular categories such as eating out at restaurants during a specific billing period.
 This level of detail will most likely push the envelope with other banks' offerings.